 - Wash Nappies in Regular Cycle using water temperature and detergent as recommended by Manufacture..

 - First thing in morning, Hang Nappies on line. ( 2 – 5 mins)

-- Afternoon: Remove Nappies from line ( 2 – 5 mins)
+- Afternoon: Remove Nappies from the line ( 2 – 5 mins)

 - A good routine such as the night and day cycle described above is simple and adds only 5-10 mins to your day.

-- Compared to shopping for disposables, there is approximately 8 extra minutes of time per day for cloth nappy laundering.
+- Compared to shopping for disposables, there are approximately 8 extra minutes of time per day for cloth nappy laundering.

 Quick Washing Tips

 - Use a Nappy Liner to make the above easy.